Next update expected by end of day June 4

 April 17, 2026

-Lumbar puncture (spinal tap) was performed.
-Chemotherapy was injected into my spinal fluid as a prophylactic treatment in case there is lymphoma in the spinal fluid.
+Lumbar puncture (spinal tap) was performed in the morning.
+Chemotherapy (Methotrexate) was injected into my spinal fluid as a prophylactic treatment in case there is lymphoma in the spinal fluid.

 April 14, 2026